 - Short by a Foot, 5.10c

 - Dain Bramage, 5.10d

 Of those five routes, I really enjoyed Crimpy and the Brain and Dain Bramage.
 Crimpy and the Brain had a couple pretty great sloper sequence on it (though, not everyone in our group did that sequence) and was super fun.
-Dain Bramage started similar to a lot of the routes in this area (powerful pocking pulling) but ended up transitioning to dihedral and then to an arete.
+Dain Bramage started similar to a lot of the routes in this area (powerful pocking pulling) but ended up transitioning into a dihedral and then moving onto an arete.
 It was a ton of fun and noticeably longer than the other routes.

 We didn’t get on it, but there is a newer 5.12a called Starry Night in that area.
 It looks pretty great.
 Someday we’ll have to come back here and hit this up.

 On Sunday we climbed at the Secret Garden in Miller Fork.
 We were aiming for a different style of climbing than Saturday and Secret Garden delivered.
 We mostly climbed slabby and vertical routes here.

 - Hippie Lip Balm, 5.9

 - Linear Regression, 5.11a